willslater99/Sonnet-Of-The-Damned-Band-Site/README.md

 The issue was fixed and now appears as intended on all primary devices.
 I'm happy with the result.

 [Back to Table of Contents](#links-to-relevant-articles)

+##### Image and Text sizes

+* **Bug**
+A big problem I had with the site at first was that it wasn't adapting well to different sizes, and I was having to rewrite nearly all my css in media queries to adjust for tablet and phone layouts (and even these weren't very reliable).

+* **Fix**
+I spoke with my mentor about this and was advised that my use of pixel values everywhere was a big part of it, so I temporarily commented out my media queries, went through my CSS piece by piece and replaced every single pixel value with a vw, vh or em value instead.

+* **Result*
+The site now adjusts brilliantly to different sizes as alot of my pixel values were also just fighting Bootstrap's default implementation.
+The result is that it looks brilliant and I was able to massively shrink down and optimise my CSS, taking it from nearly 800 lines of code to less than 300.

 ---